ibm-cloud-docs/account/faqs-migration.md

 {: #dc-transition-sites}
 {: faq}

 You can use any worldwide {{site.data.keyword.cloud_notm}} data center during your transition period, which lasts up to 60 days.
-See [Locations for resource deployment](/docs/overview?topic=overview-locations) for more information.
+For more information, see [Locations for resource deployment](/docs/overview?topic=overview-locations).

 ## Are the two free months of transition period resources in addition to my existing server time?